Evaluating Surrogates in Individualized Treatment Rules: Abstract

 \section{Abstract}

-In many decision-making problems, the primary outcome of interest is costly or time-consuming to observe, prompting the use of surrogate variables to learn individualized treatment rules (ITRs).
-However, even when a surrogate is strongly correlated with the outcome or satisfies conventional surrogate validity conditions, surrogate-based ITRs may diverge from outcome-optimal decisions—particularly under realistic budget constraints.
-To address this gap, we develop a framework for evaluating the decision-making value of surrogate endpoints.
-We introduce three ITR-oriented performance metrics: surrogate regret, which measures the utility loss from using surrogate-based ITRs instead of outcome-optimal ITRs; surrogate gain, which quantifies the benefit of surrogate-based treatment decisions relative to no treatment; and surrogate efficiency, which evaluates improvement over random treatment assignment.
-We further extend these metrics to budget-constrained settings and propose doubly robust estimators.
-We establish their asymptotic properties and provide valid statistical inference.
-Simulation and real data studies demonstrate the effectiveness of the proposed approach.
-Overall, this work offers the first principled framework to rigorously evaluate surrogates, providing a promising pathway toward more efficient decision-making.
+In many decision-making problems, the primary outcome is expensive, time-consuming, or difficult to observe, so individualized treatment rules (ITRs) may be instead learned from surrogate endpoints.
+However, a surrogate that is highly associated with the primary outcome, or even satisfies existing surrogate criteria, may not necessarily induce a treatment rule that performs well on the primary outcome, especially under treatment resource budget constraints.
+In this paper, we develop a principled framework for evaluating the decision-making value of surrogate endpoints.
+We introduce three ITR-oriented performance measures: surrogate regret, which assesses the expected loss from using the surrogate-optimal ITR instead of outcome-optimal ITR; surrogate gain, which quantifies the benefit of surrogate-optimal ITRs relative to the no-treatment baseline; and surrogate efficiency, which evaluates improvement over random treatment assignment.
+We also extend them to budget-constrained settings.
+We propose augmented inverse probability weighted (AIPW) estimators for these measures and establish their large-sample properties.
+We demonstrate the proposed approach on both simulations and an application to the Criteo dataset.

 {\bf Keywords}: Surrogate Endpoints; Individualized Treatment Rules; Causal Inference; Evaluation Metrics

 \onehalfspacing